Last updated at Wed, 24 Jan 2024 21:56:56 GMT

 In previous posts, we’ve touched on the three categories of risk that underlie every successful breach: vulnerabilities, misconfigurations, and credentials.
 As cloud providers like AWS share responsibility on the operating system layer, the risk of vulnerabilities is reduced, as only up-to-date operating systems are used and the attack surface is minimized when using DevOps innovations such as containers and serverless computing.

 Eliminating misconfigurations in cloud-based environments continues to be a challenge, especially in multi-cloud environments, where security staff need to understand multiple ever-changing consoles that power business- and mission-critical applications.
-If a host is misconfigured, there isn’t a high margin for error: from our Project Heisenberg honeypot research, we’ve seen that internet-facing cloud hosts are probed by outside entities within seconds of deployment.
+If a host is misconfigured, there isn’t a high margin for error: from our Project Lorelei honeypot research, we’ve seen that internet-facing cloud hosts are probed by outside entities within seconds of deployment.
 It is increasingly important that permissions and network settings are configured correctly prior to first provisioning.
-Learn more about our cloud configuration assessment capabilities.

 Finally, credentials, credentials, credentials.
 Given the cloud flexibility of anywhere, anytime access, it’s crucial to monitor credential usage and admin activity to detect compromised accounts as early as possible.
 To reduce the risk of breach, gaining visibility into AWS logins and actions is a great first milestone.